JeroenDeDauw/slides/README.md

 Slides can be found in /smwcon.

-Berlin hackaton
+Berlin hackathon
 ----------------------------

-The yearly MediaWiki hackaton in Berlin.
+The yearly MediaWiki hackathon in Berlin.

-Slides can be found in /berlinhackaton.
+Slides can be found in /berlinhackathon.